mapcomponents/mapcomponents/README.md

 Alternatively, [install Nx Console](https://nx.dev/getting-started/editor-setup?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) to use the generator form.

-<mark>Nx uses `project.json` for its own configuration—keep its name simple, like `my-app`.
+Nx uses `project.json` for its own configuration—keep its name simple, like `my-app`.
 For publishing, you need a `package.json` with the full package name, e.g., `@mapcomponents/my-app`.
-Both files are needed, but serve different purposes.</mark>
+Both files are needed, but serve different purposes.

 ### Add Prettier Target to `project.json`